VendelinSlezak/BleskOS/README.md

 - Give us a star
 - Watch repository to be notified about updates
 - If you will find some bugs, report them in [Issues](https://github.com/VendelinSlezak/BleskOS/issues)
-- Try BleskOS on some real computer and let us know how it worked in [Discussions](https://github.com/VendelinSlezak/BleskOS/discussions)
+- Try BleskOS on some real computer and let us know how it worked in [Discussions](https://github.com/VendelinSlezak/BleskOS/discussions) We would greatly appreciate if you would also add content of System log(Main window>[F1] Developer zone>[L] System log).
+It helps us to improve BleskOS.
+Thank you!